 In the Scene Editor, turn off the visibility for the Manual Drawing layer and turn on the visibility for the CGA Model Inspector layer.
-Next, open the Bookmarks menu, select CGA Model Inspector and your view will refocus to the City Center at Lynnwood, the next part of this tutorial.
+Next, open the CGA Model Inspector bookmark (1).
+The view refocuses to the City Center at Lynnwood building, the next part of this tutorial.

-Select the building footprint for the City Center at Lynnwood building on the left and check its attributes in the Inspector (Window > Inspector if it is not showing).
-The Inspector window will provide information about your shape, including its name, rule file, and start rule.
+Click the Select tool (Q) to select the building footprint for the City Center at Lynnwood building and check its attributes in the Inspector window (click Window > Inspector if it is not open).
+The Inspector window provides information about your shape, including its name, rule file, and start rule.
 A rule has not been assigned to the footprint, which is why that field is blank.

-A 3D model should generate for the footprint, and with the building selected in the Inspector there is now a list of attributes that are provided by the Tour-Massing.cga rule file that you can use to modify your 3D model—including Units, BuildingHeight, LandUse, and colors for different land uses.
+Now that the building is selected in the Inspector window, there is a list of attributes that are provided by the Tour-Massing.cga rule file that you can use to modify your 3D model—including Units, BuildingHeight, LandUse, and colors for different land uses.

 To start, select the BuildingHeight attribute and move the slider.
 You can see how the building responds to the slider, increasing and decreasing in height as the slider moves left and right.

 Select the LandUse attribute and change the use of the building to Office.
-Our rule will change the color of the building to blue, the color specified in the attribute below Office_Color.
+The rule changes the color of the building to blue, the color specified in the attribute below Office_Color.
 These colors are also attributes that can be modified.
-You can either enter a hex color code or you can click and open the operating system’s color picker.
-When you change the color in the Inspector, the color changes in our scene.
+You can either enter a hex color code or click and open the operating system’s color picker.
+When you change the color in the Inspector window, the color changes in the scene.

 This section provides an introduction to the CityEngine Dashboards.
-When CGA rules generate 3D models, they can be programmed to report information and data that drives the dashboards.
-To begin this part of the tutorial, turn the visibility off for the CGA Model & Inspector layer in the Scene Editor, and turn on the visibility for the Dashboards layer.
-Next, open the Bookmarks menu, select Dashbaords and your view will refocus on a block within Lynnwood’s City Center that you will modify with the Inspector and handles to see how changes to the models are instantly reported in dashboards.
-To begin, select all the shapes ( Select > Select All or press Ctrl+A) and click Generate or press Ctrl+G.
+When CGA rules generate 3D models, the rules can be programmed to report information and data that drives the dashboards.
+To begin this part of the tutorial, turn off the visibility for the CGA Model & Inspector layer in the Scene Editor, and turn on the visibility for the Dashboards layer.
+Next, open the Dashboards bookmark (2).
+Your view refocuses on a block within the Lynnwood City Center that you will modify with the Inspector window and handles to see how changes to the models are instantly reported in dashboards.
+To begin, select all the shapes (click Select > Select All or press Ctrl+A), and click Generate or press Ctrl+G.

-The CityEngine default layout does not include the Dashboard window; to open it, you will need to go to the menu and open Window > Dashboard.
+The CityEngine default layout does not include the Dashboard window; to open it, go to the menu and click Window > Dashboard.
 The default location of the Dashboard window is on the right side of the interface, but the CityEngine user interface (UI) has several windows that can be repositioned and resized to suit your needs.
 For this tutorial, you want to place the Dashboard window along the bottom.
-To move the window, click and drag with the window and you will see a black bounding box where the window will be placed.
-Drag the mouse so it stretches across the bottom of your entire screen and release the mouse button.
+Drag the window and a black bounding box appears where the window will be placed.
+Drag the box across the bottom of your entire screen an.

 Explore the handles